hughsk/bindlestiff/README.md

 Assigns an event listener to this component.
 The component itself won't listen to this event, but any entities using this component will call `handler` when `entity.trigger('event')` is called.

+### `component.needs(tag)` ###

+Ensures that the entity definition this component is applied has been tagged with `tag`.
+If not, the component will throw an error. *Note that order is important here, you should specify your dependent component after its dependencies*.

 ## Entities ##